Almond Flour Apple Fritters (Air Fryer, Gluten-Free)

 Folding the diced apples into the apple fritter batter.

-Step 3: Air Fry the Apples
+Step 3: Air Fry the Fritters

 You will want to line your air fryer basket with a piece of parchment paper cut 1/2 inch smaller than the bottom of your basket.
 Trim off the corners of the parchment paper so they do not blow over the fritters on the corners while baking.
 The parchment paper also makes for easy cleanup.